julianlowery/mte482site/index.md

 - Began app development for testing bluetooth connection to mobile device within a custom application.
 The initial app will only have the essential functionality for verifying blueooth connection.

+#### Week of Feb 7

+- Preliminary success in connecting to the Feather development board via BLE from the custom application.
+Early success was somewhat finicky but promising.
+The goal on this front is to iron out a more full featured application to connect/disconnect, display data, and send push notifications, as well as to implement a proper program on the Feather to send ascii data that can be used to communicate arbitrary sound classifications.

 ### Source Code

 The project software can be found on our [HearingAId Github repository](https://github.com/bilunsun/HearingAId).